-- 1. Using the Budget Priorities form below, specify funding priorities and the estimated percentage of funding that will be allocated to each priority - 2.
+- 1. Specify funding priorities and the estimated percentage of funding that will be allocated to each priority (table form is recommended). - 2.
 Explain how projected expenditures are reasonable and allowable.
 Be sure to detail the proposed use of funds in relation to the objectives, design and scope of project activities, including details of plans for professional development.